textpattern/textpattern.github.io/tags/variable.md

 </txp:if_search>
 ~~~

-Later down the @@Page template@@ or in a separate @@Form template@@ you can read the attribute values previously set conditionals come in handy at times:
+Later down the Page template or in a separate Form template you can read the attribute values previously set conditionals come in handy at times:

 ~~~ html
 <txp:if_variable name="homepage" value="1">